Hubbry Logo

 After retirement, Kwolek dedicated herself to science education and outreach.
 She regularly visited classrooms to demonstrate chemistry experiments and inspire students, especially young girls, to pursue STEM careers.[3]
 She also remained active in professional organizations, advocating for women in science and offering mentorship to early-career chemists.
 She continued writing about scientific demonstrations and remained intellectually engaged until her passing.

-Kwolek died at the age of 90 on June 18, 2014.
-Her funeral was at St. Joseph on the Brandywine.
+Kwolek died at the age of 90 in Talleyville, Delaware, on June 18, 2014.
+She was a practicing Catholic and her funeral was held at St. Joseph on the Brandywine Catholic Church in Greenville, Delaware.[38][39]

 See also